giacomelli/BackupSharp/README.md

 * [access token] = Access token from Dropbox developer App Console.

-> To use the Dropbox destination you will need to create a app on Dropbox developer App Console (https://www.dropbox.com/developers/apps), then access the app details where you can get the API key, API secret and the access token ('Generate acces token`).
+> To use the Dropbox destination you will need to create an app on Dropbox developer App Console (https://www.dropbox.com/developers/apps), then access the app details where you can get the API key, API secret and the access token ('Generate acces token`).

 ####Local folder
 ```